Accounting and Bookkeeping Checklists

 So here is my accounting checklist:

-• if you are using computer software, a backup copy with password OR an invitation to your cloud software
+• if you are using computer software, your may or may not want a backup copy with password OR an invitation to your cloud software

 • trial balance dated for the last day of your previous fiscal year